asmagill/mjolnir_asm/modules/README.md

             { name = [[system]], root = [[/usr/local]] },
     }

-The `mjolnir-tools` file is a command-line tool which is installed into your tree bin directory (~/.mjolnir/rocks/bin, if you use the mjolnir tree as shown here).
-To use this utility, make sure that the directory is in your shell's PATH or copy/link the file to somewhere that is.

 ### Install
 Soon, this should be available via luarocks at (https://rocks.moonscript.org/), but for now, clone this repository and execute the following in the modules directory: